Cristinamulas/Amazon-Classifier/README.md

 ## Performance of ML Models

 In total, I trained and tested 9 machine learning models typically used for classification.
-Based on the training metrics, testing metrics, I decided on AdaBoosting to be our final model.
+Based on the training metrics, testing metrics, I decided on AdaBoost to be our final model.

  ![](Screen%20Shot%202020-02-18%20at%204.53.43%20PM.png)